elixir-cldr/cldr_dates_times/README.md

     {:ok, "30 mai 2020 à 03:52:56 UTC"}
     ```

-* Format strings use one or more formatting symbols to define what date and time elements should be places in the format.
+* Format strings use one or more formatting symbols to define what date and time elements should be placed in the format.
 A simple example to format the time into hours and minutes:

     ```elixir
     iex> MyApp.Cldr.DateTime.to_string ~U[2020-05-30 03:52:56Z], format: "hh:mm"